DenOfEquity/PixArt-Sigma-for-webUI/README.md

 ```
 These upgrades didn't break anything for me.

-Forge2 already has newer versions of tokenizers and transformers.
+Forge2 already has newer versions of tokenizers and transformers, and recently pinned to diffusers 0.31.
 Be aware that updates to Forge2 may overwrite the requirements file.

 ---